 Comment I.2: One commenter noted that the draft Regulatory Analysis shows approximately 93 percent of the cost being borne by the NRC.
 The commenter stated that since the NRC acquires its revenue through fees on licensees, all of the cost of the system will be borne by the licensees and would end up costing each licensee approximately \$18,000 annually.
 Another commenter questioned where the money to pay for the system will come from, noting if there are to be fees associated with the database, this should be spelled out now.

-Response: There are no direct fees associated with the National Source Tracking off of the fee base.
-This means that the cost will not be recovered through annual fees.
+Response: There are no direct fees associated with the National Source Tracking System.
+The cost of the system has been removed from the fee basis and will not be recovered through annual fees.